Suga sets 2050 goal for Japan to be carbon neutral

-Japanese Prime Minister Yoshihide Suga vowed yesterday to build a carbon-neutral "green society" by 2050, marking a paradigm shift for the world's fifth-largest greenhouse gas emitter.
+TOKYO - Japanese Prime Minister Yoshihide Suga vowed on Monday (Oct 26) to build a carbon-neutral "green society" by 2050, marking a paradigm shift for the world's fifth-largest greenhouse gas emitter.

 The pledge will bring Japan in line with the European Union's 2050 goal, and also sets it a decade ahead of China's 2060 aim, which was announced last month.